chghealthcare/chg-helm-charts-tool/README.md

 # chg-helm-charts-tool

-##Thanks for using the CHG Services Chart
+Thanks for using the CHG Services Chart.

-current owners are
+Current owners are:
- 1. Eli Baird
+- Eli Baird
- 2. Ryan Hansen
+- Ryan Hansen
- 3. Kevin Gwynn
+- Kevin Gwynn

-if you would like to contribute create a PR at github.com/chg/chg-helm-charts-tool
+If you would like to contribute, create a PR at [the project page on GitHub](https://github.com/chgdev/chg-helm-charts-tool).

-Note that this chart requires Istio to run
+Note that this chart requires Istio to run.